Sathvi3327/DBMSproject/README.md

 5. Delete the unwanted records.

-So, there you go I have given you a short info of this program☺️ Feel free to give it a try.
+So, there you go I have given you a short info of this program☺️ Give it a try.
 I am sure that you will enjoy this.

 ### Take care, Bye👋👋